Logo Reinier de Graaf ziekenhuis.

 The operation itself

-Due to an increased risk of infection, you will receive antibiotics through an IV before the cesarean section begins.
+Due to an increased risk of infection, you will receive antibiotics through an IV before the C-section begins.
 Almost always, the gynecologist makes a ‘bikini cut’: a horizontal (transverse) incision of 10 to 15 centimeters just above the pubic bone, around the hairline.
 Occasionally, the doctor makes an incision from the navel downwards.
 After opening various layers, the gynecologist usually makes a transverse incision in the uterus to deliver your child.
 The doctor then presses on your abdomen.

 After your child is born, the umbilical cord is cut.
 To maintain sterility, your partner cannot do this, unlike in a natural birth.
 After cutting the umbilical cord, you receive a medication (oxytocin) via IV to contract the uterus.
 After the placenta is delivered, the gynecologist stitches the uterus and various layers of the abdominal wall using dissolvable material that does not need to be removed.
 If necessary, adhesive strips and a bandage are applied to cover the wound.